Ryan Serhant Valentine’s Day: How His Gift To His Wife May Have Backfired

 Ryan Serhant is the master of surprises.
-This Million Dollar Listing: New York star did the unthinkable when he managed to shut down Times Square in New York so he could pull off a proposal to his girlfriend, Emilia Bechrakis.
+The Million Dollar Listing: New York star did the unthinkable when he managed to shut down Times Square in New York so he could pull off a proposal to his girlfriend, Emilia Bechrakis.
 This was captured on Million Dollar Listing: New York and his proposal made headlines around the world.
 But just because Ryan is now a married man doesn’t mean that he has put all efforts of romance on the shelf.
 Even though Valentine’s Day isn’t until tomorrow, Serhant decided to surprise his wife this weekend.

 According to a new Instagram post, Ryan Serhant is now revealing that he wanted to surprise his wife with a romantic gift.
 And since Serhant’s personal motto is “expansion always in all ways,” it isn’t surprising that he went above and beyond with his gift.